 All deadlines close at 4:00 PM Saskatchewan time.
 If a deadline falls on a statutory holiday or a weekend, applications will be accepted until 4:00 PM the following business day.

-Application processing time: Applicants can expect to receive results within 10 weeks from the deadline date.
+Application processing time: Applicants can expect to receive results approximately 10 weeks from the deadline date.

 Results will be delivered via e-mail and will be available in GMS